How to Get the Smell of Weed Out of Your Car

 5. Ozium

-Ozium is a type of heavy-duty air freshener that is specifically designed to eliminate smells from smoke or airborne bacteria.
+Ozium is a heavy-duty air freshener specifically designed to eliminate smells from smoke or airborne bacteria.
 If the weed smell in your car came from smoking, Ozium could be a more efficient choice than a typical air freshener brand because of its design.
 It consists of micron-sized particles that attach themselves to the airborne particles that cause various odors, especially those particles from smoke.
 It's available in both a spray and a gel form.
 It can be used simply by spraying throughout your vehicle or applying the gel to the affected surface.

 6. Ozone Generators